stoyanov787/my_notes/README.md

 Features:

-   - Creating an account using unique name and password
+   - Creating an account using a unique name and password

    - Saving notes with email reminder